Application Requirements & Timelines

 Complete and submit ONU Law’s free online application.

-International Applicants and Transfer Applicants are required to provide additional documentation, which is listed here.
+International Applicants and Transfer Applicants must provide additional documentation, which is listed here.

 Prior law school information: it is important to indicate on your application if you have ever attended any law school previously.
 (If Applicable)

-December 1, 2012 - Office of Law Admissions begins review of applications
+December 1, 2016- Office of Law Admissions begins review of applications.
+Admittance decisions sent on a rolling basis.

-February 1, 2013 - Invitations to interview for the Summer Starter Program sent on a rolling basis
+December 1, 2016- Invitations for the Summer Starter Program sent on a rolling basis